-Suicide rates among college age students, 15 -24, have tripled in that last 70 years, according to the American College Health Association (ACHA).
+Suicide rates among college age students, 18 -24, have tripled in the last 70 years, according to the American College Health Association (ACHA).
 In fact, suicide is now the second most common cause of death among college students.

 For many students, higher education is not as straightforward as just going to classes and studying.
 Data from the American College Health Association published in the Global Journal of Medical Research showed that 16 percent of college students had been diagnosed with depression.
 To address this problem, we need to understand why depression is such a prevalent challenge in the college environment.

 While a student at Quinnipiac University, I had the privilege of being the president of an on-campus chapter of the National Alliance on Mental Illness (NAMI).
 A group of fellow students, we organized meetings both to reduce stigma around mental health conditions and provide an open-minded and empathetic environment for students who were suffering from them.
 Having worked on campus as part of NAMI’s efforts, I am familiar with both the facts and magnitude of mental health issues on college campuses.
 Here are six factors that effect student's mental health on college campuses:

 There have always been demanding deadlines and challenges around higher education; however, students now face an entirely new dimension of expectations.
 Through programs such as Blackboard, an online academic platform, teachers are able to set due dates for everything from tests to papers over weekends and late at night.
 It is not uncommon for students to be grinding to meet a midnight or Saturday deadline or take a test.
 The 18-year-olds who are starting college are woefully unprepared for the pressure that a 24/7 academic schedule can bring.
 Many of them have trouble coping.
 Student counseling services have tried to address the increasing academic demand with more resources, but a 2017 survey from the Association for University and College Counseling Center Directors reported that only 40 percent are open until 7 p.m. and less than 1.5 percent are open on the weekend.